PKehnel/Azure-3-Tier-Webapp/README.md

   - `terraform plan`
   - `terraform apply`

-### Automation
 - when running the project with remote state file, configure via azure.conf and provider.tf
-- pipeline can be imported and started directly via Azure Devops
-- Run `inital_setup.yml` first to setup TF state file and a keyvault.
-Add the Service Principal credentials to the keyvault (required for Ansible)
-- Next run `build-pipeline.yml` for the Terraform infrastructure and finally `ansible-setup.yml` for the Nginx Setup via Ansible.
-- Destroy all with the `destory-pipeline.yml`
+- for pipeline usage see the [Documentation Folder](/Documentation).

 For complete Documentation also see the [Documentation Folder](/Documentation).
-Also each module has its own markdown file, containing basic information.